 Web Developer - Gordon Boyle

-Special thanks to Giorgio Zucco, Dave Phillips, Damien Rennick, falkTx and everyone on the Csound, Cabbage and JUCE mailing lists.
+Special thanks to Øyvind Brandtsegg, Giorgio Zucco, Dave Phillips, Damien Rennick, fallTx, Andy Filebrown, Keven Walsh, Micah Frank, Victor Lazzarini, Steven Yi, Iain McCurdy and everyone on the Csound, Cabbage and JUCE mailing lists.

 No problem!
 You can donate to the project using the link below.

-No. Cabbage ships with lots of instruments that you can use 'out of the box'.
+No. Cabbage ships with over 200 instruments that you can use 'out of the box'.
 If, however, you wish to develop your own instruments you will need to learn the Csound language.
+Tutorials are provided in the 'Learning' section of this site.

 Csound is one of the oldest and most extensive audio programming languages in the world.
 It is still being actively developed by a team of dedicated programmers and has a huge user base.
 On top of that it has over 20 years worth of examples to play with.
 Did you know that Csound has always maintained backwards compatibility?
 This means that you can still render music written in the 80's with the latest version of Csound.
-Csound can also run on iOS, Android and on any number of embedded devices including Eurorack modules, Raspberry PIs, Beagleboards, etc. The Csound library is written in low level C which makes it an extremely fast language.
+Csound can also run on iOS, Android and on any number of computing platforms including Raspberry PIs, Beagleboards, etc. It can also be found in Eurorack modules, commercial synthesisers, and computer games.
+The Csound library is written in low level C which makes it an extremely fast language.
 For all of these reasons and more Csound was chosen as the implementation language for Cabbage.

-You can start by visiting the Csound Website .
+The learning section of this site features a brief introduction to Csound, along with several video tutorials.
+You can also visit the Csound Website .
 There you will find lots of information about Csound and links to various interesting articles about the different uses of Csound.
 You will also find links to the reference manual which includes over 1500 ready to go code examples.

-Cabbage instruments depend on the existence of a Csound library.
+Cabbage instruments depend on the existence of the Csound library.
 In order to avoid the need for end-users to pre-install Csound you can simply distribute the Csound library with your instruments.
 The best way to do this is to create an installer for your instrument that installs Csound along with all of your Cabbage files.
 There are several easy to use package builders for both OSX and Windows that can be used to create simple all in one installers.
+Ask on the forum for more details.

 You can request that we develop the widget for you.
 If it is a widget that might be of use to the entire Cabbage community we would be happy to add it.
 If it is a specialised widget for a once-off project we may need some convincing.
 Although we are an open, friendly, honest, community, we are not above monetary bribes!